mmikowski/powercss/README.md

 Clone the repository and open the file with your browser to see the results.

-### Rule key substitution.
+### Symbol substitution
 A CSS rule declaration looks like the following:

     background-color : #fff;

 The expression to the left of the color we refer to as the rule **key**.
 The text after the colon but before the semicolon we refer to as the rule **value**.
-Here the key is 'color' and the value is '#ff0'.
+Here the key is `color` and the `value` is `#fff`.

-Our **vsheets** are defined using *rule key substitution*.
-That is, we use a symbol to indicate the actual key instead of the key itself.
+Our **vsheets** are defined using *symbol substitution*.
+That is, we use a symbol to indicate the actual key and *often* the value instead of the literal values.
 For example, to declare background-color, we use:

-    _background_color_ : _xfff_,
+    _background_color_ : '_xfff_'

 At first glance, that might seem silly.
-However, rule key name and value symbols help us greatly when compressing our files.
+However, using symbols for rule **keys** and **values** help us greatly when compressing our files.
 In the example above, our rule can be compressed to JavaScript like so:

-    nx:qr,
+    nx:'qr'

-This is 22% of the size of the native CSS (5 vs 23 characters).
+This is 24% of the size of the native CSS (7 vs 29 characters).
 And some CSS keys and values can be especially verbose.
 One downside to this approach, of course, is we must declare the symbols initially.
-The `cssKeyMap` defines our keyword meanings in the PowerCSS library file, `pcss.js`.
+The `cssKeyMap` defines our rule **key** symbols in the PowerCSS library file, `pcss.js`, and `cssValMap` defines our common rule **value** symbols.
+**Value** symbols may also be extended with **mixin** maps.

-We have compiled a pretty exhaustive list of commonly used keywords, but the rule keys needed will vary from project to project.
-We often prune or expand this list, and suggest you do the same.
-Currently if an unknown key is encountered, a warning is logged to the console.
+We have compiled a pretty exhaustive list of commonly used keywords and values, but the rule keys needed will vary depending on project.
+During development, if we use a unknown key, a warning is logged to the JavaScript console and the rule is skipped.
+One can easily copy these symbols into `pcss.js` and make sure they are defined in `cssKeyMap` or `cssValMap` as required.

+Alternately, when we have completed a project, we use a simple Perl script to report the number of users for each `_symbol_` across the project.
+A symbol that only appears once is not used except for its declaration, and therefore can be safely deleted, e.g. "pruned."

-We are exploring how to best modularize the CSS key and value mixin maps.
+We are exploring how to better modularize the initialization of the `cssKeyMap` and `cssValMap` data.
 Suggestions are welcome :)

 ### Rule value substitutions
 There are four types of CSS values supported by PowerCSS.
 They are: